SystemFw/blog/content/posts/tailrec.md

 the desired results.
-This is the reason why the recursive call can be in tail position, but I dare say the link between recursive definitions and state is a far more interesting aspect of this type of function than the use of tail-recursion in itself.
+This is the reason why the recursive call can be in tail position, but I dare say the link between recursive definitions and state is a far more interesting aspect of this type of function than the use of tail recursion in itself.

 ### Simplification